 But I want the public to be able to see my products!

-The products with area-specific pricing will be hidden from the public parts of your website, so that only customers with the password can view them.
-However, you don't have to protect all your products in this way.
+When you use a price by country WooCommerce plugin, the products will be hidden from the public parts of your website so that only customers with the password can view them.
+However, you don't have to protect all your products using this functionality.

-Perhaps you want to list each product on your public site, but also want a hidden version of each product for people from different zip code areas.
+Perhaps you want to list each product on your front end public site but also want a hidden version of each product for people from different zip code areas.
 You can achieve this by creating one or more public categories, which will not be password protected.
-These will appear in the public parts of your WC store in the usual way.
+These will appear in the public parts of your online store in the usual way.

 If this isn't appropriate for your site, then you can list the public products without prices.
-WooCommerce will automatically disable the add to cart buttons for these products.
-People can view them but not buy online.
+WooCommerce will automatically disable the checkout buttons for these products.
+People can view them but not buy them online.
 Customers will have to request the password to view pricing and buy.

 How can customers request the password for their zip code?